 Templates for Lean Project Portfolio Management™

-Roles, Responsibilities and Meetings from the Lean PPM™ Framework
+Roles, Responsibilities and Meetings from the Lean PPM™ Framework.

 PPM at a Glance